mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 * [minikube](https://minikube.sigs.k8s.io/docs/)

 {{% alert type="warning" %}}
-Only Kubernetes versions 1.13-1.18 are officially supported.
+Only Kubernetes versions 1.13 through 1.18 are officially supported.

-Mendix for Private Cloud has not been evaluated to support Kubernetes 1.19 and later versions.
+Mendix for Private Cloud has not been evaluated against Kubernetes 1.19 and later versions.
 {{% /alert %}}

 ### 2.2 Cluster Requirements